sdos-lehr/sdos/README.md

 The C application writes its results or runtimes to some other `.txt` file, which is then `scp`ed back for further analysis or processing.
 Finally, some Python script reads the file again and generates some figures.

-There essentially are 3 data transfers between applications.
+Regardless of the specific technologies in use, there essentially are 3 data transfers between applications:
  * input generator -> application
  * main thread -> workers
  * workers -> output processor